bcmi/Rendered-Shadow-Generation-Dataset-RdSOBA/README.md

 - 20 viewpoints(2D scene) for each 3D scene

 ## Downloads
-We provide the data corresponding to the first two 3D scenes.
-The relevant links are as follows: [[Baidu_Cloud]](https://pan.baidu.com/s/1R-qy6qr4pxmMyS0d_28hGA) (access code: zu59) [[OneDrive]](https://1drv.ms/u/s!AoAsEmY10BjHgXBSaIRknROeo_i0?e=prdugm)
+We provide the full dataset.
+The relevant links are as follows: [[Baidu_Cloud]](https://pan.baidu.com/s/1ZGQJLUGGDoA88MhV2T5sag) (access code: ck81)

-If you are interested in our full dataset, please feel free to contact ustcnewly@sjtu.edu.cn.
+If you have any questions, please feel free to contact us.

 ## Details